Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/annotated-biblio.md

 ### Thoughts:
   There is a lot of customization that the underground doesn't currently offer.
-I don't expect to reach this level of customization because I don't think I'll have time to add a quantity option if i'm not sure how much i'll be able to complete anyway as one person.
+I don't expect to reach this level of customization because I don't think I'll have time to add a quantity or on the side option.
+Maybe I could have a spot for people to add a note on the order but that would make things more difficult than it already is.

 [1]: https://order.wendys.com/categories?site=menu&lang=en_US
 [2]: https://play.google.com/store/apps/details?id=com.wendys.nutritiontool